Not Including Balance Transfer and Annual Fees

 As you can see, balance transfer cards can be highly beneficial, especially if you have a large balance to pay off.
 However, it's important to remember that balance transfer cards should only be used as a last resort.
 If you're struggling to make payments on your balance transfer card, the issuer may close your account, and you'll be responsible for the balance.

 The Annual Percentage Rate (APR) represents the actual cost of borrowing.
 It includes additional fees such as legal, administrative fees, and more.
 It's a better measure than the interest rate, which only demonstrates the direct cost of the loan and not related costs.
 As a result, a loan may be advertised with a low interest rate but secretly have a high APR.
+Lenders are required by law to disclose the loan’s APR, but you can also calculate the APR yourself.

 A balance transfer is only worth it if you can pay off your balance before the intro period ends.
 If you can't, you'll be charged an increased interest rate at the end of your promotional period.
 The best time to do a balance transfer is when you have a balance on a high-interest credit card and can't pay it off within six months.
 Above, we have included a table of the best balance transfer cards in Canada to help you find a match.